ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 When selecting peer for new instance the mesh ingress instance should now be present as a option.
 ![peering to mesh ingress on awx ui](peering-to-mesh-ingress-on-awx-ui.png)

 For more information about how to create external remote execution and hop node and configuring the mesh.
-See AWX Documentation on managing external remote execution node and hop node. <TODO: add AWX doc link>
+See AWX Documentation on [Add a instance](https://ansible.readthedocs.io/projects/awx/en/latest/administration/instances.html#add-an-instance).

 ## AWXMeshIngress